Pondering a paver patio or driveway, but have some concerns?

 Drainage is tricky.
 It’s not a one-solution kind of deal.

-A few important drainage factors help prevent interlocking paver problems.
+A few important drainage factors help prevent paver patio and driveway problems.

 Here’s a look: